 - Total taxable sales shows retail sales activity for all transactions subject to sales tax and is an important barometer for overall economic activity in a region.

-Total taxable sales in 2014 (the latest year for which data is available) were $15.7 billion, up 4.7% from the year prior.
+- Total taxable sales in 2015 (the latest year for which data is available) decreased by $226 million compared with the year prior.

 Analysis from the Economic Policy Institute found that green industries are growing faster than the overall economy and that states with a higher share of green jobs have generally fared better during the Great Recession.
 Manufacturing plays a key role in the green economy, and green jobs are accessible to workers having completed certificate programs or without a college degree.
 Green jobs also extend far beyond the energy sector, with employment opportunities in the water, pollution prevention, agriculture, IT, and services sectors.